 12 Aug Cryptocompliance 101: How To Assess HIFCA And HIDTA Risk For MSBs

 This article is a continuation of our series of cryptocompliance 101 posts to help cryptocurrency business owners understand the regulatory landscape, its nuances, and what steps need to be taken to strengthen their compliance.
-Today, we’re focusing on HIFCA and HIDTA – what they are, how they affect an MSB’s risk, and how to fit them into a BSA compliance program.
+Today, we’re focusing on HIFCA and HIDTA – what they are, how they affect business risk, and how to fit them into an AML bitcoin compliance program.

 HIFCA is an acronym that stands for High Intensity Financial Crime Area and refers to high-risk areas in the United States for money laundering and related financial crimes.
 Law enforcement efforts in these areas are heightened at the federal, state, and local levels to detect and prevent these crimes.

 HIFCAs were introduced as part of the Money Laundering and Financial Crimes Strategy of 1998 and currently include the following counties in the United States:

 - California Northern District: Alameda, Contra Costa, Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Cruz, Sonoma

 - California Southern District: Los Angeles, Orange, Riverside, San Bernardino, San Luis Obispo, Santa Barbara, Ventura